brotatotes/bht-automation/bht gen 1/Luke/Chapter 5/Luke 5 28 bht.md

 # Luke 5:28 Commentary Help Text

 ## BHT:
-The verse being described is a call to wholeheartedly follow Jesus, leaving behind worldly attachments and distractions.
-It emphasizes the importance of not only physically leaving, but also having a sincere and committed mindset.
-The verse highlights the continuous action of following Jesus and encourages a willingness to abandon one's former way of life to become a disciple.
-It also challenges believers to prioritize the kingdom of God over material possessions and personal ambitions, trusting in God's provision and surrendering control.
+The Bible verse being described emphasizes a radical call to discipleship, a complete surrender and ongoing commitment to follow Jesus.
+It entails abandoning one's former way of life, letting go of worldly attachments and ambitions for the sake of the Gospel.
+This call requires a transformation of heart and mind, a willingness to prioritize God's kingdom over material wealth and worldly gain.
+It is an invitation to wholeheartedly embrace a new way of life, marked by selfless devotion and service to Christ.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "Having left his books and implements" - This phrase implies a physical act of leaving behind possessions, but it also suggests a deeper meaning of letting go of worldly attachments and distractions.
-2. "Importing not so much a present objective relinquishment" - The act of following Jesus is not simply about leaving behind physical objects, but it is about the mindset and attitude with which one chooses to follow Him.
+1. "κατ. πάντα" is not just about leaving physical possessions, but about the mindset of complete surrender and following Jesus.
-3. "The mind with which he rose to follow" - This phrase emphasizes the importance of the internal disposition and intention behind the act of following Jesus, highlighting the need for a sincere and wholehearted commitment.
+2. The phrase implies a total abandonment of one's former way of life and a wholehearted commitment to follow Jesus.
+3. It signifies a radical change in priorities and a willingness to let go of everything for the sake of the Gospel.

 ### Marvin Vincent:
-1. "The use of the imperfect tense here suggests a continuous action, indicating that the person in question not only started following but also continued to do so."
+1. "The use of the imperfect tense here emphasizes the ongoing nature of the disciples' following.
+It suggests that their decision to follow Jesus was not a one-time event, but rather a continuous commitment to walk in his footsteps."

-2. "This verse can be compared to Matthew 9:10-17 and Mark 2:15-22, where similar accounts of Jesus calling disciples and the subsequent criticism from religious leaders are found."

-3. "The verb 'followed' implies a willingness to leave behind one's former way of life and commit to a new path under the guidance of Jesus."
+2. "The parallel passages in Matthew and Mark provide additional context for understanding the significance of this verse.
+They highlight the radical nature of Jesus' call to discipleship, which involved leaving behind old ways of thinking and embracing a new way of life."

+3. "By comparing this verse with the parallel passages, we can see that Jesus' invitation to follow him was not just about physical proximity, but also about a transformation of the heart and mind.
+It required a willingness to let go of old traditions and embrace the newness of God's kingdom."

+### Archibald T Robertson:
+1. "He forsook all (καταλιπων παντα).
+This detail in Luke alone.
+He left his profitable business for the service of Christ."
+2. "Followed him (ηκολουθε αυτω).
+Imperfect active, perhaps inchoative.
+He began at once to follow him and he kept it up."
+3. "Both Mark 2:14; Matthew 9:9 have the aorist (ηκολουθησεν), perhaps ingressive."

 ### John Gill:
 1. "And he left all...
 His company, his business, and all the profits of it."